red-sayed/AES_Implementation/README.md

 ## What is it?

 This is a small and portable C++ implementation of the Advanced Encryption Standart(AES).
-It is a part of RedLibrary(Now developing).
+It is a part of [RedLibrary](https://github.com/Red-company/RedLibrary).

 ## Where to use?